 Whether you have a tricky bay window, an awkwardly shaped recess or a floor-to-ceiling wall of glass, there are a host of clever design solutions that will finish your scheme to perfection.

-‘I like window treatments that create an informal, relaxed feel,’ says interior design, Adam Bray.
+‘I like window treatment ideas that create an informal, relaxed feel,’ says interior designer Adam Bray (opens in new tab).
 ‘Instead of complicated or flamboyant styles, I prefer something simple and clean-looking made from high-quality fabric softened with hand-tied curtain headings.’

 Curtains in plain silks or linens, carefully made and well finished, allow the beauty of the fabric and the architecture of the room to shine.